abhishekhemrajani/azure-content/articles/hyper-v-recovery-manager-san.md

 <a name="RGs"></a> <h3>Create replication groups</h3>

-1. Create a replication group which includes all the LUNs that will need to replicate together.
+1. Create a replication group that includes all the LUNs that will need to replicate together.
 2. In the VMM console open the **Replication Groups** tab of the storage array properties, and click **New**.
 	![SAN replication group](./media/hyper-v-recovery-manager-configure-vault/SRSAN_RepGroup.png)